HEX-FH/Hex_FH/README.md

-if youre trying to ask me about something im most likely to respond to you thru discord ( hex_from_heck ) or my bluesky ( https://bsky.app/profile/heck-s.bsky.social )
+if youre trying to ask me about something im most likely to respond to you thru discord ( hex_from_heck ) or my bluesky ( https://bsky.app/profile/heck-s.bsky.social ) message me on one of those for my email!